warwick-hpsc/MG-CFD-app-plain/README.md

 A 3D unstructured multigrid, finite-volume computational fluid dynamics (CFD) mini-app for inviscid-flow.
 It has the goal of serving as a platform for evaluating emerging architectures, programming paradigms and algorithmic optimisations for this class of code.

-This application is derived from Andrew Corrigan's CFD code as presented in the AIAA-2009-4001 paper, now included in the 'Rodinia' benchmark suite (http://rodinia.cs.virginia.edu/doku.php).
+This application is derived from Andrew Corrigan's `CFD Solver` code as presented in the AIAA-2009-4001 paper, now included in the `Rodinia` benchmark suite (http://rodinia.cs.virginia.edu/doku.php).

 Compiling and executing
 ==========================================